|Nutrition Facts (per serving)|

 - 2 teaspoons/10 milliliters black pepper (fresh ground)

 - For Finishing Sauce:

 - 2 cloves garlic (minced)

-2. Preheat smoker and prepare for an 8-hour smoke.
-Make sure wood chips are soaked and drained before using.
-Add charcoal and wood chips as necessary to keep temperature low, or between 200 and 225 degrees F/95 to 110 degrees C. Smoke pork shoulder for about 8 hours or until internal temperatures reach 185 degrees F/85 degrees C.
+Preheat smoker and prepare for an 8-hour smoke.
+Make sure wood chips are soaked and drained before using them.
+Add charcoal and wood chips as necessary to keep the temperature low, or between 200 and 225 F/95 to 110 C. Smoke pork shoulder for about 8 hours or until internal temperatures reach 185 F/85 C.

-4. Unwrap pork butt and shred.
+Unwrap pork butt and shred.
 Combine pork with 1/3 of the table sauce.
 Keep warm and serve on white bread buns with remaining sauce on the side.
-Top with cole slaw.
+Top with coleslaw.